Our Mission

 Our Vision:

-Create new and deeper connections to the land, ideas, and each other create a more active, aware, and appreciative community.
+Creating new and deeper connections to the land, ideas, and each other create a more active, aware, and involved community.

 We acknowledge and affirm the importance of: